DTC: Deep Tracking Control: Materials and Methods

 \subsection{Deployment}

-We deploy the policy at a frequency of $\unit[50]{Hz}$ zero-shot without any fine-tuning.
+We deploy the policy at a frequency of $\unit[50]{Hz}$ without any fine-tuning.
 The motion optimizer runs at the largest possible rate in a separate thread.
-For \ac{TAMOLS} with a trotting gait, this is around $\unit[400]{Hz}$ \highlight{and for baseline-to-2 around $\unit[100]{Hz}$ (which both are faster than the policy frequency)}.
-At each step, the policy quires the most recent solution from the thread pool and extracts it $\Delta t = \unit[0.02]{s}$ ahead of the most recent time index.
+For \ac{TAMOLS} with a trotting gait, this is around $\unit[400]{Hz}$ and for baseline-to-2 around $\unit[100]{Hz}$ (both are faster than the policy frequency).
+At each step, the policy queries the most recent solution from the thread pool and extracts it $\Delta t = \unit[0.02]{s}$ ahead of the most recent time index.

 For our experiments, we used three different types of ANYmal robots~\cite{Hutter2016}, two version C and one version D, for which we trained different policies.
 ANYmal C is by default equipped with four Intel RealSense D435 depth cameras whereas ANYmal D has eight depth cameras of the same type.
-For the second Version C, the depth cameras were replaced with two identical Robosense Bpearl dome LiDAR sensors.
-Motion optimization and the forward propagation of the network policy are done on a single Intel core-i7 8850H machine.
+For the second Version C, the depth cameras were replaced with two identical Robosense Bpearl dome LiDAR sensors. \highlight{For the outdoor experiments, we mostly used this robot, as the Bpearls tend to be more robust against lighting conditions.} Motion optimization and the forward propagation of the network policy are done on a single Intel core-i7 8850H machine.
 Elevation mapping~\cite{elevationmapping_cupy} runs on a dedicated onboard Nvidia Jetson.